 Well, you can relax because the good thing for you is that most mayo doesn’t contain dairy ingredients.
 But that's not quite the whole story.
 Let’s continue.

 Does Mayo Contain Dairy?

 Most do not!
 Mayonnaise consists of four primary ingredients: eggs, oil, salt, and lemon juice.

 What's in Mayonnaise That Makes It So Good?

 Have you ever wondered what’s in mayonnaise?
-If you ever plan on making it at home yourself (which is super easy!), all you need are a few simple ingredients and the will to make it.
-You need the proper balance of:
+If you ever plan on making it at home yourself (which is super easy!), all you need is the proper balance of a few simple ingredients—and the will to make it.

 - Acid (such as lemon juice or vinegar)